• Egypt Tours

 Traveling to Egypt changes everything you thought you knew about ancient civilizations.

-Since 1955, we’ve guided countless travelers through Egypt’s most captivating destinations, and small group tours offer a balance many travelers find ideal: shared discovery without the chaos of mass tourism.
-You’ll explore alongside 6–16 fellow travelers, led by a qualified Egyptologist, with intimate group sizes that mean better access to archaeological sites, more time for questions, and deeper cultural connections than larger tours ever allow.
+Since 1955, we’ve guided travelers through Egypt’s most rewarding destinations, and small group tours offer a balance many travelers find ideal: shared discovery at a manageable scale.
+You’ll explore alongside 12–25 fellow travelers, led by a qualified Egyptologist, with group sizes small enough that everyone gets meaningful guide attention, time for questions, and the cultural depth that comes from real engagement rather than rushed sightseeing.

 This approach turns your Egyptian journey into something genuinely memorable.
 Quiet moments at iconic locations, personalized explanations of hieroglyphics, and flexible scheduling based on group interests create experiences impossible on coach-tour-style departures.